 Under the instruction and leadership of trained Smith student leaders and professional staff from the Smith outdoor Adventure programs, first-year students will enjoy the scenic outdoors of Western Massachusetts while meeting other new students through participation in one of five Outdoor Adventure trips.
 Students will learn and practice various outdoor skills such as backcountry camping, map/compass, fire building, rock climbing, kayaking and canoeing.
 These experiences will highlight teamwork, general leadership, technical skills, communication, fun and camaraderie.

-- AT I & AT II: Both AT I and ATII are student-lead backpacking trips along the Appalachian Trail in southwest Massachusetts.
-Spend the weekend hiking and camping at primitive sites with a small group of fellow Smithies.
-Enjoy the hiking, fresh air, new friends, and some great scenery along this historic trail.
-All participants must be capable of carrying a 20-30lb backpack over rigorous terrain.
-AT I groups will hike 5-7 miles in total (recommended for beginning backpackers) while AT II groups will hike 10-12 miles (recommended for advanced backpackers in very good physical condition).
+AT I: (Backpacking) An overnight experience along the Appalachian Trail in Western Massachusetts.
+Spend the weekend hiking and camping at a primitive site with a small group of fellow Smithies.
+Enjoy fresh air, new friends, outdoor cooking, and some great scenery along this historic trail.
+All participants must be capable of carrying a 25-35lb backpack over rigorous terrain.
+Groups will hike 5-7 miles in total.
+(Recommended for new backpackers).

-- Canoeing: Our student-lead canoeing group will spend orientation weekend paddling on the Connecticut River in northern MA and camping at a primitive site along their journey.
-This is a great opportunity for Smithies to connect in a small group setting on a relaxing river journey.
+River: (Canoe Camping) Two days of paddling down the Connecticut River in Western MA and camping at a river-side primitive site along the way.
+This is a great opportunity for Smithies to connect in a small group setting on a relaxing river journey while learning about local wildlife, canoeing and camping skills.
 Some paddling experience is recommended.

-- Outdoor Adventure Recreation Sampler (OARS): OARS is a great opportunity for students new to outdoor adventure to explore the many resources Smith has to offer in adventure recreation.
-Participants will spend orientation weekend rock climbing at the indoor rock wall, paddling on the pond, and hiking a local peak.
-Groups will eat meals at the college dining halls and disperse in the evening (after s'mores) to their dorms.
+Explorer: (Outdoor Sampler) This is a great opportunity for students new to outdoor adventure, offering an introduction to the recreation programs Smith has to offer.
+Spend orientation weekend rock climbing at the indoor rock wall, kayaking on Paradise Pond and learning orienteering skills, geocaching and hiking a local peak.
 No experience necessary.

 Smith College works with many local schools and education organizations to enhance science education and to encourage and support students in STEM.
 About 150 Smith College STEM Ambassadors worked with over 2,500 students this past school year and volunteered over 2,000 hours of time working in the community.
 The STEM Ambassador program is a flexible program that allows undergraduates to volunteer for both short term and long term projects.
 Many are single session opportunities that work with children or adults (Family Science Night, Science Fair Judging) and we also have longer term programs such as math tutoring or a Girl Scout Robotics team that run once a week for the semester.
 You do not need to be a STEM major (or intended) to be a STEM Ambassador.
 Many volunteer simply because they like working with children or want to explore teaching at different levels.